What Are The Three Types of Court-Martial?

 The military justice system generally speaking is far more streamlined and efficient than the civilian system.
 While civilian trials may wait years in busy jurisdictions before being heard, military justice system trials will frequently be much more efficient.

-1. Summary court martial: Summary courts martial are the lowest level trials in the military justice system.
+- 1. Summary court martial -Summary courts martial are the lowest level trials in the military justice system.
 Summary courts martial involve only one officer and do not require a panel or military judge.
 Usually defense attorneys are not involved in a summary court-martial.
 Trials of this type may be completed in as little as a several hours and rarely last longer than a day.

-2. Special court martial: Special courts martial are the intermediate level in the military justice system and deal with the prosecution of more serious charges.
+- 2. Special court martial -Special courts martial are the intermediate level in the military justice system and deal with the prosecution of more serious charges.
 As a result, once charges are formally referred, these cases can take an average of three to six months to get to trial.
 This timeframe may be extended even further if the trial involves a military panel rather than a single judge.
 Actual time in court can vary, but there may be a half day of so for a motion session (Art.
 39a), plus 2-4 days of trial.

-- 3. General court martial: The most egregious offenses are tried in general courts martial, the highest tier of trials.
+- 3. General court martial - The most egregious offenses are tried in general courts martial, the highest tier of trials.
 General courts martial require an Article 32 hearing and the involvement of multi-person panels, various witnesses, and extensive examination of evidence.
 As a result, once charges are formally referred, these cases can take in excess of three to six months to get to trial.
 Actual time in court can again vary, but there may be several motion sessions (Art.
 39a), plus 3-5 or days of trial.